-Equal parts science and art, curing cannabis is one of the most overlooked aspects of the cultivation process, but it makes all the difference when properly executed.
-For many craft cultivators, understanding the art of curing is a significant area of differentiation in terms of flavors and aromas.
+Equal parts science and art, curing your buds under the proper temperature and humidity is one of the most overlooked aspects of the cultivation process, but it makes all the difference in the final product when properly executed.
+For many craft cultivators, understanding the art of curing cannabis flower is a significant area of differentiation in terms of flavors and aromas.
 If you’re trying to figure out how to cure cannabis better, we’ve outlined some best practices and products to ensure the curing process runs smoothly.

-How a plant is cured will greatly affect the quality and flavor of the cannabis smoke and the preservation of terpene content.
+How a cannabis plant is cured will greatly affect the quality and flavor of the smoke and the preservation of terpene content, which significantly impacts the quality and effects.
 Properly cured cannabis will also allow for long-term storage, which is ideal for today’s lengthy supply chain.
 Properly cured flower should be able to last for up to two years without a significant loss in potency or flavor if stored in the proper environment for longevity.

 Optimal cannabis curation will take place in a closely controlled environment.
 Cool, dark spaces are ideal, as exposure to too much light can result in rapid terpene deterioration at this stage.
 For a successful curation process, growers should make sure they have the following tools on hand:

 - A Hygrometer to measure your plants’ humidity levels and temperature